DreamOfTheRedChamber/leetcode/README.md

 ### Interview patterns <a id="interview-patterns"></a>
 #### Before coding <a id="interview-before-coding"></a>
+1. Make sure I understand the problem
-  1. declare interface in a strategic way (talk about different ways of defining it and trade-offs)
+  1. Declare interface in a strategic way (talk about different ways of defining it and trade-offs. e.g. do not define input as string when possible)
-  2. clear assumptions about the problem, one type of assumption is about input validity; the other type is about input specifications (refer to "input-specifications" section)
+  2. (Optional) Clear assumptions about the problem.
+There are two types of questions.
+One is about more detailed info about input (refer to "input-specifications" section).
+The other is for special output. e.g. "If input is like this, what should output be"
-  3. abstract the question
+2. **Synchronize with interviewer** "Let's come up with a brute force solution first."
+3. Work out a brute force solution
+  1. Work through a concrete example to abstract the problem
-  4. come up with a brute force solution, calc time/space complexity
+  2. Guarantee to come up with a brute force solution
+    * How I will enumerate all possible solutions / how will I do it in the most stupid way
+    * **Unstuck strategy: Clear problem abstraction**: "What kind of ds/algo might be used"
-    * brain storm problem types (min/max, shortest distance, output solutions, search, topo sort), algorithms (recursion, backtracking, sorting, breath/depth-first search, two pointers) / data types (stack, heap, undirected/directed graph, trie) which might help in this problem
+      * Brain storm problem types (min/max, shortest distance, output solutions, search, topo sort), algorithms (recursion, backtracking, sorting, breath/depth-first search, two pointers) / data types (stack, heap, undirected/directed graph, trie)
-    * if stuck in this step, write a small and general example, think about how I will do it manually
-    * if still having problems, ask interviewer for help tips
-  5. (optional) optimize - strike a balance between time and space complexity
-    * optimize from the perspective of space complexity
-      * lots of repetitive computation: recursion -> dynamic programming --(optional)--> 2D memorization array to 1D --(optional)--> bit manipulation
-      * top K: priorityQueue --> bucket sorting/partition algorithm
-    * optimize from the perspective of time complexity
-      * require O(logn) complexity: complete search -> binary search
-      * require O(n) complexity -> two pointers/use hashmap
-      * require O(nlogn) complexity: divide and conquer/priorityQueue
-  6. Confirm with interviewer "Whether I am on the right track?".
-If no, go back to 4.
-  7. Write some test cases
-  8. Walk through test cases ( think about the boundary logics which is needed to be handled inside code )
+    * **Unstuck strategy: Simplify problem**: "This problem seems kind of complicated.
+Let's try to solve a simpler problem first"
+    * **Unstuck strategy: Give it a try**: "Let's try doing it with XX DS/Algorithm.
+Not sure if it will work or not."
+  3. Calc time/space complexity: "The brute force solution is to test all possibilities, which is O(X)."
+4. **Synchronize with interviewer** "Now we have a brute force solution.
+Let's think ways to improve this"
+5. Optimize
+    * **Unstuck strategy: Think about upper bound**: what are the best time/space complexity I could achieve
+      * "Since I have to look through all items, so I cann't do better than O(n)."
+    * **Unstuck strategy: Identify bad smell for efficiency**: whether repetitive computation, redundant space usage appears
+    * **Unstuck strategy: Trade space for time complexity**: Identify the bottleneck of brute force solution
+    * **Unstuck strategy: Discuss with interviewer for help:**: Stand back for a while and talk about the challegning you are facing.
+The interviewer might come in for help when necessary
+    * **Unstuck strategy: Give it a try**: "Let's try doing it with XX DS/Algorithm.
+Not sure if it will work or not."
+    * **Unstuck strategy: Be keen to what interviewer is saying**: Every word the interviewer is saying has its meanings
+6. **Synchronize with interviewer** "Should we write code for this"

 #### While coding <a id="interview-while-coding"></a>
+  1. Write edge/normal test cases first
+  2. **Synchronize with interviewer**: tell my plan first.
+What are the first step, second step and third step to implement
-  1. check input validity (throw exception or return directly)
+  3. Check input validity (throw exception or return directly)
-  2. use // comments to outline the next block of code
-    * Talk out the comments aloud
-    * Writing part could be finished after writing the code.
-Leave a placeholder // temporarily
+  4. Use // or empty line as separator different steps.
+  5. Avoid get caught up in trivialities
+    * When forget some language-specific trivial: "I do not remember exactly how the interface looks like, but I'd guess it has an API like this."
+    * When need a subroutine: "I am going to use a subroutine with the following interface.
+I will implement later".

-#### After coding <a id="interview-after-coding"></a>
+#### Clean up <a id="interview-after-coding"></a>
+  1. **Synchronize with interviewer**: "Then I would usually check against some edge cases, should we do that next?"
-  1. check the code by myself
+  2. Check the code by myself
+     * Check steps:
        1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, boundaries index overflow/underflow , ...
        2. review the problem description, check whether there are unhandled problem assumptions
        3. use small test cases to test different logical branches of the code
+     * When there is a bug: do not rush to change.
+Identify the root cause first.
+       * "Give me a moment, I feel there is a bug here.
+Let's have a double check."
+       * "The root cause of the bug is XXX."
-  2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
+  3. Explain shortcuts I have taken: Talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
-  3. tell interviewer I have finished the problem

-#### Template sentences for communication<a id="template-sentences-for-communication"></a>
+     * "If I were writing this for a production use, I would avoid using this global variable."
+  4. **Synchronize with interviewer**: "I think I am done with the problem".
+Look and smell.

 ### Questions to confirm about input <a id="questions-to-confirm-about-input"></a>
 #### Field types<a id="question-field-type"></a>